It’s a messy world and we all get the urge to try and organise what’s around us. How to get going around this smartly?

 The solution: minimalism

 Although it may feel like it, minimalism is not a modern lifestyle choice.
-Its roots of existence go back as early as the 6th century BC.
+Its roots go back as early as the 6th century BC.
 Some of history’s most venerated religious and philosophical figureheads such as Confucius and Lao Tzu have prescribed a life poor in material possessions but rich in meaning.
 They advocated for clearing our overwhelmed minds by organising our physical spaces first – our cluttered homes.

 For modern-day proponents of the movement, Joshua Fields Millburn and Ryan Nicodemus, most stuff is superfluous to leading a content, harmonious and meaningful life.
 They summarise minimalism as a tool to rid yourself of life’s excess in favour of focusing on what’s important—so you can find happiness, fulfilment, and freedom.
 They’re also keen to stress that contrary to popular belief, the essence of minimalism is about more, not less: more time, more space, more freedom.